yichenlu47/yichenlu47/README.md

 ### Hi there, this is Yichen ✨😄😄✨😄

 I am a full-time student passionate about using data to improve quality of life for patients.
-I use this page to keep track of my past projects for school and interst.
+I use this page to keep track of my past projects for school and for personal interests.
 My work updates can be found on <a href="https://www.linkedin.com/in/yichenlu0416/">LinkedIn</a> 💼

 My homework and project code for previous coursework ⚡
 - [BIOST 514 Biostatistics I](https://github.com/yichenlu47/applied_biostatistics)